Skip to main content

 WireGuard

-The WireGuard keys (public key for EMBER Cloud service + private key for EMBER Hotspot) are taken from the EMBER Cloud service.
+The WireGuard keys (public key for the managed service + private key for EMBER Hotspot) are taken from the managed service.

 /interface wireguard add disabled=no listen-port=51820 mtu=1420 name=wireguard1